mkuf/prind/README.md

 #### Spoolman
 [Spoolman by Donkie](https://github.com/Donkie/Spoolman) can be enabled via the `spoolman` Profile.

-After starting the stack via
+Uncomment the spoolman section in `moonraker.conf` and add your printers Hostname or IP to the server URL.
+The stack can then be started by specifying the `spoolman` profile.
 ```bash
 docker compose --profile fluidd --profile spoolman up -d
 ```

-Navigate to http://<yourprinter>/spoolman to access the spoolman webinterface.
+Navigate to `http://<yourprinter>:8000` to access the spool manager webinterface.

 ## Updating
 Images are built daily and tagged with `latest` and the [git description](https://git-scm.com/docs/git-describe#_examples) of the remote repo.